Central idea: Be watchful! Be alert! Doctrine: Humble vigilance of heart in prayer. Practical application: Being a better servant.

 - The Catechism tells us that in the Old Testament, God himself teaches humanity how to pray.
 This revelation of prayer comes between God the Father’s sorrowful words to his first children in the Garden, “Where are you? . . .
 What is this that you have done?”
 (Gn 3:9,13) and God the Son’s answer when he comes into the world, “Lo, I have come to do your will, O God” (Heb 10:5-7).
 (CCC 2568)

 - Isaiah’s lament is an example of this divine pedagogy of prayer.
 Isaiah is speaking from the depths of his heart with utmost seriousness in a dire situation.
 There will be times in our own lives when we will do the same.
-This dialogue between man and God goes something like this:
+I think this dialogue between man and God goes something like this:

 - God is our father and redeemer—Yes, I am.